-While many knitters are perfectly happy to simply follow the exact instructions in a knitting pattern, producing a finished item that looks just like the cover photo.
-The legendary knitter Elizabeth Zimmerman called these folks "blind followers."
+Many knitters are perfectly happy to simply follow the exact instructions in a knitting pattern, producing a finished item that looks just like the cover photograph on the pattern.
+The legendary knitter and teacher Elizabeth Zimmerman called these folks "blind followers."
 She did not mean it in a disparaging way--only that they enjoyed knitting in order to get a finished product, while those of us with a technical bent are into the process as much as the product.
 Some of us are engineers, designers, and/or general rebels who need to question authority or wonder what would happen if we just....

 - changed the yarn or colors

 - did it in the round instead of flat